sharktacos/BrushedShading/docs/cc.md

 **Mask**

-Blends between the Input color and the color-corrected one.
+Blends between the input color and the color-corrected one.